kevinbecquet/Thrust_Control/README.md

 ## Summary

-The goal of this project was to implement a controller allowing to control a drone using the thrust of its motors.
+The goal of this project is to implement a controller allowing to control a drone using the thrust produced by its motors.

 ## Process